Traditional Plant-Based Cooking

 • Turn on your slow cooker to the high setting.

-• Add all the ingredients, including a pinch of salt and some black pepper, and give everything a good stir.
+• Add all the ingredients, including a few pinches of salt and some black pepper, and give everything a good stir.

-• Place a lid over the slow cooker and leave for 3 ½- 4 hours.
+• Place a lid over the slow cooker and leave for 4 hours although if you have used diced carrot you may need to cook for an additional 1 hour.

-Check the seasoning and add enough salt to taste.
+Check the seasoning and add enough salt and pepper to taste.

 To cook the quinoa: